rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 These endpoints are called asynchronously, and they will need to be resolved later, as well as error handling.
 For instance, it is not possible to sign in a user who is not signed up yet since the Firebase API would return an error.

-You don't need to pass any argument to the sign out function because the Firebase knows about the currently authenticated user.
-If no user is authenticated, nothing will happen this function is called.
+You don't need to pass any argument to the sign out function because Firebase knows about the currently authenticated user.
+If no user is authenticated, nothing will happen when this function is called.

 {{< highlight javascript "hl_lines=21" >}}
 import app from 'firebase/app';